-Since 2015, Commonwealth Home Support Programme (CHSP) (Department of Health) supports planned respite for older people as part of services to support older people who need assistance to keep living independently at home and in their community.
+Since 2015, Commonwealth Home Support Programme (CHSP) (Department of Health and Aged Care) supports planned respite for older people as part of services to support older people who need assistance to keep living independently at home and in their community.
 [1,5,7] The CHSP offers a mix between block funding and a person-centred model.
 It focuses on the participant and the care relationship, not on the carer, even though it continues to fund some respite for carers of frail older people.

 Emergency respite is coordinated by Commonwealth Respite and Carelink Centre (Department of Social Services).
 [1,7] Consumer-directed respite care (CDRC) is also coordinated by Commonwealth Respite and Carelink Centre.
 It provides packages of respite services, tailored to a personal situation and is targeted to the person’s needs.

 In supporting people at end-of-life, careworkers can provide respite care to allow short breaks for carers during the day or, in the provision of overnight support, to enable family members to have a good night’s sleep.
 As family carers frequently experience sleep problems, overnight support is an important component of end-of-life care.
 Herber et al. acknowledged the important role of careworkers in a wide range of different tasks required to fulfil the patients desire to be cared for and to die at home and noted similarities in the tasks and roles in the UK and USA.
 They identified areas that careworkers could be more strongly supported with training, role definition and peer-support.

 Palliative day care services (PDS) provide holistic, individualised palliative care to people diagnosed with advanced life-limiting illnesses.
 These can be either generalist palliative day care or specialist palliative day care.
 Although, not specifically referred to as respite, they do provide support and a break for the person with a life-limiting illness and their carers.